 PREREQUISITES FOR PARTICIPATION

-• be listed in Euroclear Sweden AB’s (Euroclear) shareholder register by March 15, 2021, and
+• be listed in Euroclear Sweden AB’s (Euroclear) shareholder register concerning the circumstances on March 22, 2023, and

-b) the auditor’s report and auditor’s report for the Group for 2020
+b) the audit report and Group audit report for 2022

 b) disposition of the company’s earnings in accordance with the adopted balance sheet

 c) determination of the record date for dividends

 10) Resolution concerning the discharge of the Board of Directors and the CEO from personal liability

 a) number of Board directors and deputy Board directors